xenanetworks/open-automation-python-api/docs/source/hl_api_guide.rst

 HL-API vs. CLI
 -------------------------------

-If you are already very familiar with :term:`CLI`, the comparison below will help you understand the differences between a XOA HL-API script and a CLI script.
+If you are already very familiar with :term:`CLI`, the comparison below will help you understand the differences between a :term:`XOA HL-API<HL-API>` script and a CLI script.
 Both scripts do the same thing and generate the same port/stream configuration.

 Both scripts are using the configuration text file below: